If you were injured in a boat capsizing accident, you can bring a personal injury action against the individual responsible for your injuries.

 Seek Guidance from a Boating Injury Lawyer in the Stuart Area

-At Donaldson & Weston, our seasoned team of accident lawyers is knowledgeable in Florida’s maritime and personal injury laws.
+At Donaldson & Weston, our seasoned team of personal injury lawyers is knowledgeable in Florida’s maritime and personal injury laws.
 We have assisted many victims in Stuart, Port St. Lucie, Jupiter, and other cities in Port St. Lucie and Martin Counties.
 We are ready to help your family and you seek the justice that you deserve after this devastating incident.
 Navigating the legal system and ensuring that you are making smart decisions to protect your legal rights can be confusing and overwhelming.
 Let us assist you during this time while your family and you focus on recovering and healing.
 To schedule a free consultation, call us now at 772-266-5555 or contact us online.